This page describes the configuration files needed to create a gRPC service that is managed by Endpoints.

 namefield.
 For example:

-Enter the title that will be displayed in the Endpoints dashboard.
+Enter the title that is displayed on the Endpoints > Services page in the Google Cloud console.
 For example:

 title: Bookstore gRPC API